 Learn how to paint old furniture like a pro with Chalk Paint in four easy steps.
 The hardest part is choosing which beautiful color to use!

-I am a sloppy painter and an impatient one too.
-What I love about this technique is the minimal prep time, the paint is very forgiving, and the result is simply fabulous.
-If you would like to upcycle old furniture and transform your home on a budget, you are going to love this tutorial on using Chalk Paint.
+I am a sloppy painter and an impatient one, too.
+What I love about this technique is the minimal prep time, the paint’s forgiving nature, and the result, which is simply fabulous.
+If you want to upcycle old furniture and transform your home on a budget, you will love this tutorial on using Chalk Paint.

 If you don’t have any old furniture to paint, check local garage sales or your favorite thrift store.
 As an Amazon Associate, I earn from qualifying purchases.